aumchayanut/ArUcoPoseEstimationROS2/README.md

 like this
 ![ArUcoPoseEstimationROS2](GazeboExample.png)

-Then source workspace in another terminal and run pose estimation node by run sub_cam.py
+Next we will visualizing camera node by open another terminal source your workspace and run pose estimation node by run sub_cam.py
 ```
 ~/[yourworkspace]/install/setup.bash
 ros2 run aruco sub_cam.py
 ```
-You will have camera frame window like this
+You will have camera frame window like this and output in terminal "Publishing..."
 ![ArUcoPoseEstimationROS2](OpenCameraExample.png)
- You will have marker info from terminal that consists of Id, TranslationVector(XYZ), EulerAngle(RPY), RotationMatrix and Quaternion of objects in camera frame.
+ This node is publishing marker info that consists of Id, TranslationVector(XYZ), EulerAngle(RPY), RotationMatrix and Quaternion of objects in camera frame.
- These store in Dictionary name "Marker" variable Camera frame are X right Y Down Z Out of the camera
+ These store in Dictionary name "Marker"
+ Camera frame are X right Y Down Z Out of the camera

  You can use teleop keyboard to move the robot by open new terminal and run